Han Sorya

 Han Sorya (한설야, born Han Pyŏngdo; 3 August 1900 – 6 April 1976) was a Korean writer, literary administrator and politician who spent much of his career in North Korea.
-Regarded as one of the most important fiction writers in North Korean history, Han also ran the entire North Korean literary scene as the head of the Korean Writers' Union and minister of education.
+Regarded as one of the most important fiction writers in North Korean history, Han also served as head of the Korean Writers' Union and Ministry of Education.

 During his career, Han survived a number of purges that were caused by factional strife within the Workers' Party of North Korea, to become a member of the Central Committee of the Workers' Party of Korea.
 Han, motivated by personal grievances against his rival writers, sometimes acted as the force behind the purges within the cultural establishment as well.
 Han himself was purged in 1962.
-In his works, Han offered some of the earliest known contributions to the cult of personality of Kim Il-sung.
+In his works, Han offered some of the earliest known contributions to the cult of personality of Kim Il Sung.
 His influence is felt in North Korea even today, though his name has been forgotten from official histories.
 Han's best-known work, the anti-American novella Jackals, however, has been invoked in the 2000s.

 Early life

-Han was born on 3 August 1900 in Hamhung, in the north of Korea.
+Han was born on 3 August 1900 in Hamhung, in the north of Korea, Empire of Japan.
 His father was a county magistrate.
 He graduated from middle school in 1919 and attended Nippon University in Tokyo from 1921 to 1924, studying sociology.
 He emigrated to Manchuria in 1925 but returned to Seoul in the south in 1927.
 In 1944, he returned to his native Hamhung.
 After the liberation of Korea, he settled in Pyongyang.